ankitects/anki-manual/src/studying.md

 will be buried.

 Also note that a card cannot be buried and suspended at the same time.
 Suspending a buried card will unbury it.
-Burying a suspended card does not work on Anki 2.1.49+, whereas on earlier versions, it will unsuspend the card.
+Suspended cards can't be buried.

 ## Keyboard Shortcuts